Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Definition and basic properties

-Under these assumptions we first show the preservation of multiplicities of functions regular for $\Ph$.
-Let us denote $Y_t = Y\cap \pi^{-1}(t)$ and for a function $f: Y\to \K$, by $f_t$ the restriction of $f$ to $Y_t$.
+Under these assumptions we first show the preservation of multiplicities of $\Ph$-regular functions.
+Let us denote $Y_t = Y\cap \pi^{-1}(t)$ and for a function $f: Y\to \K$, by $f_t$, the restriction of $f$ to $Y_t$.
 In the following lemma we compare the multiplicities of $f$ at $(t,z)\in Y$ and the multiplicities of the restrictions $f_t$ at $z\in Y_t$.